honzafafa/MolecularSimilairity_Search/README.md

 /YOUR LOCATION/MolecularSimilairity_Search/TEST_DATA/LIBRARIES/20230828-L1300-FDA-approved-Drug-Library.sdf
 /YOUR LOCATION/MolecularSimilairity_Search/TEST_DATA/LIBRARIES/Approveddrugslibrary.sdf
 ```
+You shoul be able to determine your own path of where to save the full results of the screen.
+The should be saved in a TEXT FILE\
+\
+!!
+WARNING !! \
+the app doesn't check if the file you are writing to already exists so if it does, expect that it will completely rewrite it or at least alter it\
+\
 ## Genral description of the project that was followed during its development

 I am excited to propose my end-of-year project for the programming class, which focuses on developing a Chemical Structure Similarity Analysis Tool using Functional-Class Fingerprints (FCFP) and the Tanimoto coefficient as the similarity measure.
 The motivation behind this project is to create a tool that can be integrated into a virtual screening pipeline to help identify potential hits from a large compound library based on their similarity to known active compounds.
 This project aligns well with my interests in computational drug design.